thiagowfx/thiagowfx.github.io/content/posts/2014-12-24-2014-small-review-of-a-really-nice-year.md

 This doesn&#8217;t count the times I said I would quit from wordpress without considering changing platforms.
 Anyways, this is not really the subject of this post.

-Last year I wrote a post similar to this one: ~~http://thiagoperrotta.wordpress.com/2013/12/29/retrospectiva-2013-blablabla/~~
+Last year I wrote a post similar to this one.
 And now, here I will register some small changes, tids and bits I&#8217;ve learned and/or discovered this year.I won&#8217;t bother creating links: I&#8217;ll write just pure text.

 # The actual post, please